Estate Administration Attorney

 Additional services that the estate fiduciary can benefit from is assistance with obtaining a proper tax identification number and opening an estate bank account for the deposit of estate assets.

-I have many years of experience as an estate administration attorney throughout New York such as Manhattan estate attorney.
+As a New York City estate administration lawyer, I have many years of experience serving clients throughout New York.
 I have represented many clients in matters of probate, fiduciary appointment and estate administration.
 I work closely with my clients to efficiently perform and complete the entire estate administration process.
 I graduated in the top 10% of my class at The New England School of Law in Boston and served on the prestigious “Law Review.”
 I have been an attorney at law in my own law practice in New York City since 1985.

 To contact me regarding any questions or concerns call (212) 355-2575 or e-mail for a free appointment with an estate administration lawyer in New York City.